Owen Sound Platers: History

-In 1989 the Holody's moved the Guelph Platers to Owen Sound, Ontario, retaining the name "Platers", as the Holody family owned a local electroplating company.
-The team played home games in the J. D. McArthur Arena at the Bayshore Community Centre.
+In 1989, the Holody family relocated the Guelph Platers to Owen Sound, Ontario, retaining the name "Platers", as the Holody family owned a local electroplating company.

-The city of Owen Sound would be a strong base for junior hockey with disproportionately high support from the smallest city in the OHL.
-The city had a two time Memorial Cup champion in the Owen Sound Greys in 1924 & 1927, and the Owen Sound Mercurys were a long-standing OHA Senior Hockey team and 1954 Allan Cup Champions.
+The team played home games in the Bayshore Community Centre.

 Dave Siciliano coached the Platers to 39 wins in 68 games during the 1998–99 season, and a third-place finish in the Western Conference.
 In the playoffs, the Platers won the first round four games to one versus the Sault Ste.
 Marie Greyhounds, won the second round four games to two versus the Guelph Storm, then lost in the third round four games to one versus the London Knights.
 The 1998–99 season marked the first time which the Platers advanced to the third round of the playoffs during the franchise's history in Owen Sound.

 Despite many mediocre seasons, support for the team has remained strong.
 When the Holody's decided to sell the team in 2000, several local Owen Sound business-people banded together to purchase the team.
-Owen Sound fans realized that losing the team would be a crisis for the city.
-After a bidding war and a summer-long legal battle with another suitor, the team remained in Owen Sound.
-The ownership group elected for a name change and came up with the "Owen Sound Attack".
+After a bidding war and a legal battle with another suitor, the team remained in Owen Sound.
+The ownership group elected for a name change and came up with the Owen Sound Attack.